Our School Curriculum

 Bespoke interventions for children falling behind or needing additional challenge.

-A rich programme of events which enable children to develop cultural capital.
+A rich programme of events which enable children to develop children through our values towards their personal development through five themes:

 Children's work is assessed in a variety of ways: